Atmosphere or onward movement

 • Choose Hotel Gelmirez when station access is the core practical value.

-• Use official station and Aena sources to verify the next move.
+• Use official station and Aena sources to verify the next move before making Old Town carry the whole plan.

 • Use luggage storage if you still want old-town time before departure.